 John Carew

-Who was John Carew?
+Who is John Carew?

+John Alieu Carew (born 5 September 1979) is a Norwegian actor and former professional footballer who played as a striker.
 He was capped 91 times and scored 24 goals for the Norway national team.
 At club level, he played professionally for football clubs in Norway, Spain, Italy, Turkey, France and England.
 Carew began his career with his local club Lørenskog, a minor club in the Akershus region.
 He was already considered a highly talented youngster and had gained some media attention before he was acquired by Vålerenga in 1997, and in the same year Carew was a part of the team that gained promotion to Tippeligaen and won the Norwegian Football Cup.
 During his two-year period at the club he played 58 matches and scored 30 goals, while his profile rose even more due to his combination of strength and goal-scoring ability.

 Advertisement